 Let’s face it: the particles that we drag into our homes are not done so intentionally.
 By being proactive with entrance mats at the doors, asking guests to remove their shoes before coming into the house, and even cleaning your floors regularly will help reduce everyday damage.

 Easy ways to protect your floors:

-- Place felt bads on the legs of tables and chairs to avoid scratching the floors
+- Place felt pads on the legs of tables and chairs to avoid scratching the floors

 - Place doormats at entrances to collect debris

 - Avoid harsh cleaning products that include ammonia, vinegar, wax, polish, or oily soaps

 Keep your furry friend’s nails short to help reduce scratches to the floor.
 This is a task that often gets forgotten about but it will make a difference with the look and feel of your flooring for years to come.

 Area rugs are a great decor piece for a room and also help protect your flooring in that area.
 If you’re worried about the flooring in a high traffic area, such as an entryway or hallway, consider placing an area rug or runner down to help protect it.

 Always keep a couple of extra pieces of your flooring around so if a piece or section gets damaged, you can easily repair it without having to worry about discoloration or the line discontinuing.
 You can easily ask your flooring company to order extra tiles, floorboards, or sheets of laminate or resilient flooring to keep in storage in the event of an accident.
 When this time comes. you’ll be glad you spent the few extra dollars!